Rostbratwurst/ml-agents/docs/Learning-Environment-Examples.md

 # Example Learning Environments

-The Unity ML-Agents toolkit contains an expanding set of example environments which demonstrate various features of the platform.
+The Unity ML-Agents Toolkit contains an expanding set of example environments which demonstrate various features of the platform.
 Environments are located in `Project/Assets/ML-Agents/Examples` and summarized below.
 Additionally, our [first ML Challenge](https://connect.unity.com/challenges/ml-agents-1) contains